 Our daily chapel services establish God’s Word as the bedrock of all the other subjects and activities that take place during the school day.
 We understand that children will fall short.
 But our instruction not only establishes the biblical standard, but outlines God’s requirement that we confess our transgressions to receive forgiveness.

-Kindness is one of the fruits of the Spirit and should not be confused with being nice.
+Kindness is one of the fruit of the Spirit and should not be confused with being nice.
 To be truly kind to others children need to understand that they are image bearers of God and that they are commanded to let their light shine.
 Thus, they need to reflect this often overlooked character trait in their thoughts, speech, and behavior.
 This foundational training is what will transform our culture to be a reflection of the Lord Jesus Christ.